information for transformational people

 • Plan and produce agendas and curricula that introduce and incorporate biblical worldviews to address felt needs in the community.

-• Implement AI-powered recommendations to suggest relevant scripture passages, references, and biblical frameworks based on the interests and preferences of the church leader.
+• Implement AI-powered recommendations to suggest relevant scripture passages, references, and biblical frameworks based on the interests and preferences of a church leader.

 • Produce video scripts for pastors to record that provide sequential content that subtly teaches core biblical concepts incrementally across a stream of social media posts.

-• Use AI to analyse and interpret survey data, gaining valuable insights into your congregation’s spiritual needs, struggles, and interests.
+• Use AI to analyse and interpret survey data, gaining valuable insights into a congregation’s spiritual needs, struggles, and interests.

 • Employ AI algorithms to identify and predict patterns in attendance and engagement regarding Bible study, classes, devotional readings, etc, to create more focused programs and content, enabling more effective discipleship strategies.]